jokull/blog/src/_posts/api-dates/post.md

 DB > Server {make aware} > Client {parse} > UI {shift}
 ```

-In short: Servers shift on the way in, clients shift as they display in UI using functions like
+In short: Servers shift on the way in, clients shift as they display in UI.
-luxon's `DateTime.toLocaleString`.

 Backends might need to know user timezones for complex calculations, for sending smarter
 notifications and such, but in most scenarios the timezone is, and should be, consolidated to UTC
 and otherwise ignored.
 When timezone is really needed (example below) let the client provide it
 alongside other request parameters.

-In most scenarios you can trim off the offset from your ISO dates in your database, or choose naive
-column types in your db since you'll be shifting everything to UTC.
-Just be aware that you'll need
-to convert your fields to aware by applying UTC or appending `Z` to the end of your ISO datetimes.
+If your backend needs to know user timezones, store them on the
+user, not alongside every time value.

 ## How to interpret values from clients